pyrocms/pyrocms-docs/content/developers/tools/the-lex-parser.md

 ## Full Lex Documentation

 You can find full Lex documentation on the Lex parser github repo <a href="https://github.com/happyninjas/lex">here</a>.
-We'll be updating this section soon with some more advanced Lex techniques as ewel..
+We'll be updating this section soon with some more advanced Lex techniques as well.